 The superannuation employment on-cost charge represents the Boards' contributions to superannuation plans in respect of current services of current employees.

 Targeted Voluntary Separation Packages (TVSPs)

-The number of employees who accepted a TVSP during the reporting period was 3 (2022: 2).
-In 2021-22, this included separations resulting from the Public Sector Workforce Rejuvenation Scheme.
+The number of employees who accepted a TVSP during the reporting period was nil (2023: 3).